YoshiDesign/doublevision/README.md

 # doublevision

-This is a C++ library with the following tools at your disposal:
+A C++ library with the following tools at your disposal:

-- Networking with ASIO
+- Networking with ASIO (In Progress)
 - GPIO with libgpio
 - Computer Vision with OpenCV